FRC-8193/ACRoLib/README.md

+# TODO: rewrite this so it's less clearly AI

 # ACRoLib

 ACRoLib (A Comprehensive Robotics Library) is a robotics library designed for the FIRST Robotics Competition (FRC).
 It provides a set of tools and utilities to streamline robot development and enhance performance.